ethereum/ethereum-org-website/src/content/staking/withdrawals/index.md

 A **rewards payment** is for active validator accounts with a maxed out effective balance of 32 ETH, who are accumulating rewards.
 Any balance above 32 ETH earned through rewards does not actually contribute to principle, or increase the sway of this validator on the network, and is thus automatically withdrawn as a rewards payment.

+Rewards payments may also be referred to as "partial withdrawals", as they leave your 32 ETH principle untouched.

 ### Full withdrawal (staking exit) {#full-staking-exit}

 A **full withdrawal** is enabled once a validator has fully **exited** as a validator, and is no longer active.